AAAAA-KAO/Quicker/README.md

 3. [vLLM](https://github.com/vllm-project/vllm) (requires GPU):  a fast and easy-to-use library for LLM inference and serving.
 We use it to deploy local LLMs and expose them via API.
 4. [Qdrant](https://github.com/qdrant/qdrant): a vector similarity search engine and vector database.

-## ⚙️ Configuration
+## ⚙️ Hyperparameters and Configuration
 Before running Quicker, create a config.json file (see example in the config folder).
 The following parameters can be set in different values:
+* `temperature` (float): Default is 1.0 (this is the value used in all our experiments).
+* We use the default model parameter settings as specified on each model’s official site, or as recommended by the model providers.
+If you wish to customize these values, you can do so by modifying the `get_model` method in the `Quicker` class.
 * `record_screening_method`(str): `"basic"` or `"cot"` — the method used for record screening.
 * `exp_num` (int): Number of repeated screenings.
 * `threshold` (int): Threshold T for full-text assessment inclusion (only records included at least T runs will be finally included).
 Must satisfy `threshold <= exp_num`.

-Other parameters are under development and not covered in the current manuscript.
+The default random seed is 42.
+If needed, you can rename the `env.example` file to `.env` and set your preferred random seed.

+For easier understanding of the architecture, all prompts for each phase of Quicker are saved in their respective utils/`workflow_phase`/prompt.py files.

 ## 📂 Datasets